ecmpurlsg/Enhancing-Classical-Motion-Planners-Using-RL-with-Safety-Guarantees/README.md

 where $[x]_+=\max(0,x)$ and the action-gradients are evaluated at $a=a_i$.

 * This **averaged hinge penalty** keeps both critics’ $\|\nabla_a Q\|\le g_{\max}$ (a Lipschitz cap), which makes the actor’s trust-region bound meaningful and stabilizes targets computed with $\min(Q_1',Q_2')$.
-* If compute is tight, a Q1-only variant is a cheaper fallback; averaging both is the recommended default.

----

 ## Theorem (trust-region / deviation guarantee)